Hello, my name is Lorraine and I am a doula. I am also a mama, a partner, daughter, sister, and friend.

 My own journey taught me that although I felt supported in my pregnancy and birth, I didn’t feel empowered enough to make choices that I knew, deep down, were right for me.
 It is the age-old proverb, “If I knew then, what I know now…”

-So, I’ve taken the experiences I had, the lessons I learned and the teachings I received and supported women on their own journeys.
+So, I’ve taken the experiences I had, the lessons I learned and the teachings I received and supported people on their own journeys.
 From providing information for planning a gentle c-section, to providing space, time and compassion when dealing with loss.

 It’s my role to share what I know, with you, now.